patryksladek/InvoiceR/README.md

 </div>

-**Sample .NET application implemented with basic CQRS approach using Clean Architecture and Blazor on the UI.**
+**Sample .NET application implemented with basic CQRS approach using Clean Architecture.**
 **Program for issuing sales invoices and processing payments with the support of foreign currencies.**

 ## Give a Star! :star: